tsukinoko-kun/ClayMan/Readme.md

 ```

-**NOTE**: To use a different renderer, simply replace all of the Raylib related parts with the appropriate counter-parts (like the SDL2 renderer).
+## Examples And Other Renderers
+To use a different renderer, simply replace all of the Raylib related parts with the appropriate counter-parts (like the SDL2 renderer).
+For your conveneice, the above example and several other examples are available in the [examples](https://github.com/TimothyHoytBSME/ClayMan/tree/main/examples) directory to serve as templates and to show how to properly set up and use ClayMan in different scenarios.
+The `full-example` shows how to mix the different element styles, while the rest all use the lambda method iwth various renderers and use-cases.
+ClayMan comes with 3 different renderers: Raylib, SDL2, and SDL3.
+The layout code in each example is independant of the renderer, so, apart from user-variables in the layout, layouts can be swapped between various render setups, but renderer setups vary widely, and change the overall structure of each example to some degree.

 ## Events
 The Clay library does not handle events.
 It does, however, have some on-hover and related functionality.